Cohesion Fund: History

 Originally, the traditional recipients of these funds were Greece, Portugal, Spain and Ireland, among others; but since new countries joined the EU in 2004, 2007 and 2014, the funds have been located mainly in Central and Eastern Europe.
 For the 2021–2027 period, the Cohesion Fund is available to Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia and Slovenia.
 37% of the overall financial allocation of the Cohesion Fund is expected to contribute to climate objectives.
 Member states with above-average economic output per person, including the United Kingdom before Brexit, are unable to access Cohesion Fund resources.

+On October 2022, The European Commission announced EU cohesion funds (75 billion euros) for Poland would be frozen over concerns over the rule of law.

+On December 2022, The European Commission announced it would hold back all 22 billion euros of EU cohesion funds for Hungary until its government meets conditions related to judiciary independence, academic freedoms, LGBTQI rights and the asylum system.